-If the window runs into any obstacle during autoclosure, the anti-pinch protection will reverse the window direction.
-Remove the obstacle and lift the window switch to close the window.
-Any impact due to rough road conditions may trigger the auto reverse function unexpectedly during autoclosure.
+- If the window runs into any obstacle during autoclosure, anti-pinch protection will reverse the window direction and then go back down.
+Remove the obstacle and use the window switch again to close the window. - Any impact due to rough road conditions may trigger the auto reverse function unexpectedly during autoclosure.
 If this happens, pull the switch lightly to the first detent and hold to close window manually.